 I love coaching because I love getting up super early, having hard training sessions, pulling

-Jared Broderick: Head Coach of the Bountiful group:
+Jared Broderick: Head Coach of the Davis County group:

 I was introduced to running by my wife.
 I entered a half marathon with her just to show her that